Roof-Top Air Conditioners

 So if you need extra air conditioning, simply flick a switch to start the RV generator.
-Then, crank up the roof-top a/c to keep the road trip comfortable.
+Then, crank up the roof-top A/C to keep the road trip comfortable.
+You can learn more about built-in units in our RV generator buyer's guide.

 If you own a travel trailer or a pop-up camper, you probably don't have an RV generator compartment.

-Instead, you'll need a portable inverter generator with at least 2,800 watts to jump start your rooftop air conditioner.
+Instead, you'll need a portable generator with at least 2,800 watts to jump start your rooftop air conditioner.
+One option is to choose a medium portable emergency generator.
+These units range from 3,000 to 6,000 watts and can power multiple appliances, including your A/C.

 Keep in mind, medium-sized inverter generators aren't light - especially with a full tank of gas.
 You'll need at least two able-bodied persons to unpack the generator and set it up outside.

 If you don't have the manpower to lug around one big generator, just split the load in half.

 Some small inverter generators can be combined to generate enough juice to power the air conditioner.

 You'll need two small generators and a parallel cable.
-Surprisingly, the bundled package is more powerful and less expensive than a single medium recreational generator.
+Surprisingly, the bundled package is more powerful and less expensive than a single medium-sized generator.